 There are so many things going through your head when buying an RV, that you may forget about all the RV accessories you will need before hitting the road.
 Of course, people assume that they will need to do a bit of shopping after buying an RV (that’s part of the fun, right?!).
 But I think many people underestimate all the things they will need (as we did) and how the costs will add up.
 So to help you get started, we listed many of the basic accessories you will need to purchase right away in order to get on the road and start enjoying RV travel & lifestyle!

-To help you stay organized, we’ve broken out our list into sections for RV Set Up, Campsite Set Up & RV Tools you will need!
+To help you stay organized, we’ve broken out our RV Accessories list into sections for RV Set Up, Campsite Set Up & RV Tools you will need!

 RV Accessories Needed for RV Set Up

 Sewer Hose – When purchasing a new RV there might be some hoses that come with your RV rig, but you will want to make sure that they are still good before using them.
 Sometimes it’s not easy to know what kind of shape inherited hoses are in.
 So we just decided to start fresh with a new hose, so we knew that it was new and did not leak (you definitely don’t want to be surprised with a sewer hose leak!!!).

 Sewer Hose Support – To prevent build-up and possible leaks in your sewer hose, we would highly recommend getting a sewer hose support.
 We admit, at first we thought this wasn’t a necessary expense.
 After all, Liz’s parents (RV experts) didn’t have one.
 However, after just a couple of trips, we had a leak break open in our NEW sewer hose because we didn’t have support.
 So we broke down and bought one of these.

 Electricity Converter – You will want to have this as a back-up.
 Most RV parks will have 30 amp hook-ups, but if you wanting to hook-up to a house or a bigger amp converter, then you will want to have a converter.
 This is a great back-up RV accessory.